PhilT/arch_installer/README.md

 ## Usage

-Boot an Arch Linux Live CD and run the following command
+Boot an Arch Linux Live CD and run the following command:

     bash <(curl -s http://goo.gl/tKEBG9)

+If you want to run this through SSH (e.g. so you have scrollback):

+    systemctl start sshd
+    passwd
+    ip a

+then ssh into the ip address shown and run the bash-curl line above.

 ## Configurations